 How to get Security Clearance in the UK

-Before you can start any role within the UK defence or public sector, more often than not, you will need to obtain security clearance.
+Before you can start any role within the UK defence or public sector (see our latest defence and public sector jobs here), more often than not, you will need to obtain security clearance.
 And of course, just because you’ve been security cleared before, it doesn’t mean you are exempt from further security checks in the future as national security policies change and the expectations within different jobs evolve.
 So what is security clearance?
 And how do you get it?

 Security clearance is a series of checks that determine your level of risk when working with sensitive and potentially secret government information.
 Chris Thornton, Department Manager - Maritime, explains more: